On rational maps between moduli spaces of curves and of vector bundles: The genus 3 case: a fibration in Segre cubics.

-The Segre cubic $S_3$ is a classical modular threefold variety (see for instance \cite{do:pstf}).
+The Segre cubic $S_3$ is a classical modular threefold (see for instance \cite{do:pstf}).
 In $\PP^5$ with homogeneous coordinates $[x_0 :\dots: x_5]$ we consider the complete intersection

-The first equation is linear, so $S_3$ is a hypersurface in the $\PP^4\eqdef \{ x\in \PP^5| \sum x_i = 0 \}$.
-Using $[x_0 :\dots: x_5]$ as projective coordinates, the relation $x_5=-x_0 \dots -x_4$ of course gives the equation of $S_3$ as a hypersurface but the equation in $\PP^5$ has the advantage of showing that $S_3$ is invariant under the symmetry group $\Sigma_6$, acting on $\PP^5$ by permuting coordinates, which is not so immediate from the hypersurface equation.
-It is also well known that $S_3$ is the GIT compactification of the moduli space $\cM_{0,6}$ of ordered configurations of 6 points on $\PP^1$.
-By considering these points as Weierstrass points, we can also see $S_3$ as a birational model of the Satake compactification of $\mathcal{A}_2(2)$, the moduli space of principally polarized abelian surfaces with a level 2 structure.
-Indeed $S_3$ is the dual variety of the Igusa quartic (for an account see \cite{do:pstf} or \cite{hu:gsq})
+The first equation is linear, so $S_3$ is a hypersurface in the $\PP^4:= \{ x\in \PP^5| \sum x_i = 0 \}$.
+Using $[x_0 :\dots: x_5]$ as projective coordinates, the relation $x_5=-x_0 \dots -x_4$ gives the equation of $S_3$ as a hypersurface but the equation in $\PP^5$ has the advantage of showing that $S_3$ is invariant under the symmetry group $\Sigma_6$, acting on $\PP^5$ by permuting coordinates, which is not immediate from the hypersurface equation. $S_3$ is the GIT compactification of the moduli space $\cM_{0,6}$ of ordered configurations of 6 points on $\PP^1$.
+By considering these points as Weierstrass points of a genus 2 curve, one can also see $S_3$ as a birational model of the Satake compactification of $\mathcal{A}_2(2)$, the moduli space of principally polarized abelian surfaces with a level 2 structure.
+In fact $S_3$ is the dual variety of the Igusa quartic (for an account see \cite{do:pstf} or \cite{hu:gsq}), that is the compactification of $\mathcal{A}_2(2)$ given by fourth powers of theta constants.